bruchh/co-creating/toolkit/docs/bringing-young-people-and-city-leaders-together/legal-and-ethical-considerations.md

 # Legal and ethical considerations

-When working with young people and adult decision-makers in a 'Co-creating our city' project, it is crucial to consider legal and ethical aspects to ensure safety, respect, and compliance with relevant laws.
+When working with young people and adult decision-makers in a 'Co-Creating Our City' project, it is crucial to consider legal and ethical aspects to ensure safety, respect, and compliance with relevant laws.

 ## Consent to participate